Resummed predictions for hadronic Higgs boson decays: Results

 where the sum runs over all final state particles and $\hat{n}_T$ is the thrust axis.

 It is important to remark that we do not expect the \geneva method to provide a higher formal accuracy for these observables, but it is nonetheless interesting to observe the effects of our predictions at the various stages.
 In general the $b\bar b$ decay channel is better behaved after showering, providing results that are compatible with the predictions at the partonic level over the majority of the phase space.
-We do however observe deviations for particular values of the observables after hadronisation and hadron decays are included.
-In particular we notice a significant shift in the JADE $y_{23}$ observable for both decay channels, which is not unexpected for this specific jet-clustering measure.